This accessibility statement applies to careerswales.gov.wales, and microsites and applications managed by Careers Wales.

 Some parts of the Careers Wales website are not fully accessible.
 For example:

-- Older PDFs are not fully accessible to screen reader software.
-They may not have descriptive titles
+• A minority of PDFs are not fully accessible to screen reader software

 Careers Wales uses a third-party application called Livechat for online webchat services.
 Live chat is compliant with the WCAG 2.1 AA standard.
 Visit Livechat for more information.